d3fin3d/staff/guidelines.md

 * __Dealing with non-English posts__

   Members are free to use languages other than English providing they also post an English translation of their text.
-The exception to this is content based posts such as server, mod or map threads.
+Content based posts such as server, mod or map threads do not require an English translation.
 Members should not be informalled or infracted for the use of non-English.
-If you come accross a discussional post that isn't in English, please use [Google Translate](http://translate.google.com/) to convert the post to English, then edit in the translation beneath the original text.
+If you come across a discussional post that isn't in English, please use [Google Translate](http://translate.google.com/) to convert the post to English, then edit in the translation beneath the original text.
 Once complete, please send the member the following within a private message:

   "Hi [name],